dscho/xkcd/content/comics/2025-10-15-physics-paths.md

 [Panel 1, Cueball has one hand out]

-Cueball: Einstein had an Insight that overturned physics,

-thus proving his value.
+Cueball: Einstein had an insight that overturned physics, thus proving his value.

 [Panel 2, Cueball has one hand on his chin]

-Cueball: I hope I have value.
-Ill try to have an insight that overturns physics, to check.
+Cueball: I hope ***I*** have value.
+I'll try to have an insight that overturns physics, to check.

 [arrow pointing down with the caption below in between]